caltechlibrary/csvtextarea/llm_prompt.md

 - The maximum of rows should be optionally configurable
 - If web component cannot be instantiated it should fallback to a plain textarea
 - The user should be able to add additional rows as needed up to any specified maximum
-- Adding a row show happen when you press crontrol enter in the last column of the last row
+- Adding a row show happen when you press shift enter in the last column of the last row
 - There should be a single button below the table that will to add a row to the table on click
 - The column headings, rows, columns and button should accepts CSS styling
 - showing the header row is optional, the default is to show it